- What’s On

 My journey at The Grove started back in 2003 at the grand opening, when I was working as part of the contractor team for McQueen’s florist, London.
 My love grew for the estate and after four years I became a part time gardener.
 After a short break and relocation from The Grove, I returned in April 2010 as a full time gardener, dropping my first child at Anouska’s Nursery every morning.
 In December 2010 I became Formal Gardens Supervisor and I think I can safely say that with help I re-planted every inch of the Formal Gardens.
 I then took another break in 2013 to have my second child; I couldn’t wait to return so as soon as he was 3 months, I was back to my paradise gardens at The Grove.
 Whilst away I had so many ideas of how to create wow factors within the gardens and couldn’t wait to get started.
 In 2015 I created what is now ‘The Vista’, a border with an airy feel, alive with bees, butterflies and birds.
 Later that year I was promoted to Deputy Head Gardener, I must say was very nervous about this and without the support from The Head Gardener and the gardens team this could have been a tough call.
-During the last three years our department has flourished, creating gardens for all to enjoy, complete with woodland benches and shelters crafted from recycled materials.
+During the last four years our department has flourished, creating gardens for all to enjoy, complete with woodland benches and shelters crafted from recycled materials.
 We joined the Wildlife Trust in 2017, which has given the gardens department new direction; we are all eager to plough forward in developing our estate management skills.
 I try to create individual objectives for each member of the team by embracing their interests, talents and strengths, which has proven to be both enjoyable and successful.
 Most importantly, I love getting my hands dirty, getting stuck into the task at hand, I strive to improve our environment for our team and guests alike.
 I am proud after nine years to be part of The Grove gardens and estate department and can’t wait to get into work every day.

 Liaising with a whole host of suppliers, from florists to maintenance engineers, I oversee the activity to maintain the cleanliness and appearance of the hotel.
 I have been at The Grove for almost seven years and have a strong team, who enjoy working in housekeeping as much as I do.
 Every day is different, every day has its challenges, but every day we ensure that guests have the best possible experience.
 Throughout my career, I have managed housekeeping departments with 150 bedrooms right through to 1000, winning UK Housekeeper of The Year in 1995 and 2017, as well as being runner up in the AA Housekeeper of The Year in 2009 and 2013.
 It is an amazing job, which I have been proudly doing for 30 years.